Our current pipeline

 The current standard of care for treating patients with low-grade intermediate risk non-muscle invasive bladder cancer (LG-IR-NMIBC) is a surgical procedure known as transurethral resection of bladder tumor (TURBT).
 Due to a lack of treatment options to reduce recurrences in these patients, they are typically managed with repeated TURBT for each subsequent recurrence.
 Repeated TURBT procedures can impact patients’ physical health and quality of life and are even associated with an increased risk in mortality.
 Due to the high disease recurrence rates, LG-IR-NMIBC patients will likely need multiple TURBTs over the course of their lifetime, leaving them more prone to these surgical burdens.

-There are currently no drugs approved by the U.S. FDA for the primary treatment of LG-IR-NMIBC.
-Without a definitive alternative, TURBT remains the only first-line option for patients.
+There are currently no drugs approved by the U.S. FDA for the treatment of recurrent LG-IR-NMIBC.
+If approved, UGN-102 will become the first medicine for this patient population.

 About